videoplaza/videoplaza.github.io/_posts/2015-03-26-deterministic-distribution.markdown

 ### The problem with random forecasting

 The current random algorithm, explained above, works very well in most cases.
-If only a few requests are made, the result is very random, and impossible to forsee.
-It does even out in the long run, however.
+In the long run the proportions of ads selected will converge to the weights due to the law of large numbers.
+If only a few requests are made however, the result is very noisy and impossible to forsee.
 Especially since the weights are updated periodically based on previous delivery.

-In the forecast team we are currently developing a forecasting engine that runs the Distributor, using historical data and current account setup, to simulate the behaviour of ads in the future.
-It works pretty well, and gives fairly consistent results between simulations.
+In the forecast team we are currently developing a forecasting engine that runs the Distributor, using a model of future traffic based on a sample of historical data, to simulate the behaviour of ads in the future.
+The size of the historical sample determines both the accuracy of the results (larger is better) and the work required to perform each simulation (smaller is faster), and requires careful tuning.

+We tuned it to work well for typical cases and it does.
 Or, it did, until we developed the feature called Daily Breakdown.

 Daily Breakdown lets you see how much was delivered each day during the forecast, in addidtion to the end result of your simulated ad.
 It turned out that the outcome for any specific day could vary as much as 50% between simulations.
-This makes Daily Breakdown very unreliable, and all but useless.
-When forecasting with Daily Breakdown we wanted to see an even distribution using fewer requests: 1/100 to 1/1000, and for a shorter period of time: one day rather than the ad’s lifetime.
+This makes Daily Breakdown very noisy, and all but useless.
+When forecasting with Daily Breakdown we needed the proportion of ads to reach the desired proportion much faster than with the random algorithm, ideally after only a few samples, and to stay the same between different simulations of the same scenario.

 We tried increasing the sample size, but the reduction in performance was unacceptable.
 And the result was not as good as we had hoped.
 So we decided to try a more deterministic approach to ad selection.
 An approach that would produce a more even distribution when using fewer requests.